facebookarchive/facebook-for-magento/README.md

 ## License

-Facebook Ads Extension For Magento is BSD-licensed.
+Facebook Ads Extension For Magento is Platform-licensed.